actualbudget/docs/docs/contributing/writing-docs.md

 ## Using Images

-Using images accompanying the description makes the documentation more accessible, thus improving its readability.
+Using images to accompany the description makes the documentation more accessible, thus improving its readability.

 The way to do this is to take good screenshots.
 When taking screenshots, there are a few things to keep in mind: